RichardBradley/liquibase.github.com/documentation/diffChangeLog.md

 ## Running the `diffChangeLog` Command
 To create a diff *changelog*:

 + The first option is to run the `diffChangeLog` command and pass the parameters needed for your source database and target database.

-For example:
-Run the following:
+As an example you can run the following:

 {% highlight text %}
 liquibase
 --changeLogFile=dbchangelog.xml